-Item 3--Gross Claims on Own Non-U.S. Branches Plus Net Claims on own IBF.
-Report in this item the outstanding balance at the close of business each day of gross claims of the reporting institution's U.S. offices on non-U.S. branches of the reporting institution.
+Item 3--Gross Claims on Non-U.S. Parent Bank and Its Non-U.S. Offices Plus Net Claims on Own IBF.
+Report in this item the outstanding balance at the close of business each day of gross claims of the reporting institution on the foreign (non-U.S.) parent bank and its non-U.S. branches and agencies.
 The net position of the establishing entity with its IBF should be reported in this line if it is a net "due from".
-(See instructions on page 69 for the calculation of the reporting institution's net position with its IBF).
-All claims on non-U.S. branches should be reported gross and not netted against liabilities.
-(Liabilities are reported gross in Item 2.)
-These claims include, among other items:
+(See instructions below for the calculation of the reporting institution's net position with its IBF).
+All claims on your parent and its non-U.S. offices should be reported gross and not netted against liabilities (Liabilities are reported gross in Item 2).
+Exclude from this item any claims on non-U.S. subsidiaries or non-U.S. affiliates owned by the foreign parent bank or its holding company.

-- 1. funds placed on deposit by the head office and other U.S. offices of the reporting institution at non-U.S. branches, whether in the form of demand or time deposits; - 2. funds advanced by the head office and by other U.S. offices of the reporting institution to non-U.S. branches;
+These claims may arise from:

-- 3. overdrawn deposit accounts of the reporting institution's non-U.S. branches at the head office and at other U.S. offices of the reporting institution (note that such overdrawn accounts should not be treated as negative balances in Item 2); - 4. assets (other than $\underline{U.S.}$ government or federal agency securities) purchased by the reporting institution from its own $\underline{non-U.S.}$ branches under an agreement to resell; and - 5. other claims on own non-U.S. branches, such as those resulting from clearing activities, foreign exchange transactions, bankers acceptance transactions, unremitted branch earnings and other activities.
+- 1. funds placed on deposit at the foreign (non-U.S.) parent bank or its non-U.S. branches and agencies by the reporting institution, whether in the form of demand or time deposits or credit balances; - 2. funds advanced by the reporting institution to the foreign parent bank and its non-U.S. branches and agencies; - 3. obligations of the foreign parent bank or its non-U.S. branches and agencies to the reporting institution resulting from sales of assets (including sales of participations in assets); - 4. assets (other than U.S. government or federal agency securities) purchased under agreements to resell by the reporting institution from its non-U.S. branches and agencies; - 5. overdrawn balances in deposit accounts held by the foreign parent bank or its non-U.S. branches and agencies at the reporting institution; and - 6. other claims on the foreign parent bank and its non-U.S. branches and agencies, such as those resulting from clearing activities, foreign exchange transactions, bankers acceptance transactions, and other activities. - 7.
+Unremitted loss the sum of (1) any net operating loss in excess of the foreign bank's capital contribution, (2) any unallocated portion of the general loan loss account, and (3) any other allowance amount set aside for possible loan losses.